 \section{Remez-type inequalities}

-Let us introduce central results of the paper \cite{AR}.
-Let $G$ be a (bounded) domain in $\CC$.
-Let $0<s<|\overline{G}|$ (Lebesgue measure of $\overline{G}$).
+Let us introduce a central result of the paper \cite{AR}.
+Let $G$ be a (bounded) domain in $\CC$ and let $0<s<|\overline{G}|$ (Lebesgue measure of $\overline{G}$).
 Denoting $\Pol_n$ the space of complex polynomials of degree at most $n\in\NN$, we introduce the set

 Next, let